Laura L. Brock

 Brock, L. L., Nishida, T. K., Chiong, C., Grimm, K.J., & Rimm-Kaufman, S. E. (2007).
 Children's perceptions of the classroom environment and social and academic performance: A longitudinal analysis of the contribution of the Responsive Classroom® Approach.
 Journal of School Psychology, 46, 129-149.

-Brock, L. L., Brock, C. D., & Thiedke, C. (in press).
+Brock, L. L., Brock, C. D., & Thiedke, C. (2012).
 The role of executive function in medical non-adherence: A different perspective.
 International Journal of Psychiatry in Medicine.

 Brock, L. L. & Rimm-Kaufman, S. E. (2006).
 Children’s self-regulation and school readiness: the transition to kindergarten.
 Children and Families: The Magazine of the National Head Start Association, 20(1), 42-48.